mattg3004/Schistoxpkg.jl/docs/src/man/parameters.md

 human_larvae_maturity_time: length of time in days after which a cercariae uptaken by a human will mature into a worm (Int)

+egg_sample_size: the sample size of daily output for egg counting.
+For haematobium, this will be ~1/100 as the usual sample size is 10mL and a daily amount of urine is ~1L (Float >0 & <1)

+egg_production_distribution: Either "NegBin" of "Poisson", depending on whether a negative binomial or Poisson distribution is desired for the production of eggs given the number of worms in an individual (String)

 ```